 I am reaching out to Steamboat Springs City Council members with my request for reconsideration and denial of the Marriott proposal on the basis that it violates many aspects of the city’s Area Development Plan.
 These policies provide direction for elected and appointed administrators in making decisions regarding the development within the planning area.

-A list of violations to the plan with references follows:
+A list of violations to the plan with references includes the following.

 • CD-2.3(a): “Strengthen standards to protect natural areas and features such as streams and wetlands.”